RyuEnkodo/rockPaperScissors/README.md

 # rockPaperScissors
-first Rock Paper and Scissors on JS.
+first Rock Paper and Scissors on JS for the odin proyect.